-Currently the stable kernel release series is 2.2.x, and the development series is 2.3.x.
-The 2.1.x development series of kernels is not recommended, there are many problems and inconsistencies.
-The 2.0.x series of kernel while old and lacking some features is relatively solid, unfortunately the upgrade from 2.0.x to 2.2.x is a pretty large step, I would advise caution.
+Currently we are in a stable kernel release series, 2.2.x.
+I would highly recommend running the latest stable kernel (currently 2.2.9 as of May 1999) as there are several nasty security problems (network attacks and denial of service attacks) that affect all kernels up to 2.0.35, 2.0.36 is patched, and the later 2.1.x test kernels to 2.2.3.
+Upgrading from the 2.0.x series of stable kernels to the 2.2.x series is relatively painless if you are careful and follow instructions (there are some minor issues but for most users it will go smoothly).
 Several software packages must be updated, libraries, ppp, modutils and others (they are covered in the kernel docs / rpm dependencies / etc.).
 Additionally keep the old working kernel, add an entry in lilo.conf for it as "linuxold" or something similar and you will be able to easily recover in the event 2.2.x doesn't work out as expected.
 Don't expect the 2.2.x series to be bug free, 2.2.9 will be found to contain flaws and will be obsoleted, like every piece of software in the world.